AnthonyG-24/Lume-Clothing-Fake-Clothing-Brand-/README.md

 - Responsive design for mobile and desktop
 - Hero section with branding and call-to-action
 - Product catalogue showcase with images
+- Shopping section to purchase clothing
 - Contact form with validation
-- Semantic HTML5 structure
-- Custom typography and color palette

 ---

 ## Technologies Used

-- HTML5
+- HTML
-- CSS3
+- CSS
-- Flexbox & Grid layout
 - Font Awesome icons
-- Responsive design principles

 ---